 Inserting feedback requests at critical points of the customer journey is an excellent way to discover why they decided to do what they are doing.
 For example, when a customer backs out from a purchase, you can inquire about why they didn’t complete the action.

-This type of customer feedback is specific to the customer’s action, so you need to ask the right questions.
-For example, if a customer doesn’t convert from a trial to a paid account, you could ask what doubts they had about your product.
-Use tools like HotJar to gather feedback, analyze insights, and uncover behavioral patterns that will help you optimize the path to conversion.
+This feedback is directly tied to the customer’s actions, so it’s crucial to ask the right questions.
+For instance, if a customer doesn’t upgrade from a trial to a paid account, ask about their concerns.
+Utilize tools like HotJar to gather feedback, analyze insights, and identify behavioral patterns that can optimize the conversion process.

 Despite the rise of newer communication methods, SMS marketing is still at its peak.
-In 2021, mobile users sent about 2 trillion messages using either SMS or MMS.
+By 2025, an estimated 5.9 billion people worldwide will be sending and receiving texts.
 This widespread use makes SMS an excellent method for requesting customer feedback.

 Create automated text workflows to follow up on customer actions when they have used your services.

 You can also send regular messages to inquire about the customer’s experience over a particular period.
-SMS for customer support is great because it creates the opportunity to have two-way communication with customers and request feedback more organically.
+SMS for customer support is great because it allows for two-way communication with customers and more organic feedback requests.

-Hi [Customer name], We hope you enjoyed your experience at [Business name].
+Hi [Customer name]!
+We hope you enjoyed your experience with [Your company name].
 We are always trying to improve our services and would love to hear your thoughts about your experience.
-Please use this [link] to leave your feedback.
+Please use this link to leave your feedback: [survey link]

-Here are a few ideas to help you simplify the feedback submission process:
+Here are a few ideas to help you simplify the feedback submission process on your website.

 Social media is an excellent way to get customer input about your services.
 Including polls or engaging posts can help encourage your customers to leave feedback.
 You can also include links to your website’s review page in the captions of social media posts.

 Another great strategy is to create paid social campaigns highlighting reviews from other customers.
-Retarget your existing customers, and ask them for their feedback.
-Take it one step further by reaching out to these customers and featuring their feedback in case-studies or success stories.
+Retarget your existing customers and ask them for feedback.
+Take it one step further by reaching out to these customers and featuring their feedback in case studies or success stories.

-We started featuring reviews from TextMagic users in our social posts.
+📲 We started featuring reviews from Textmagic users in our social posts.
 The feedback from other customers was very positive.
-They started commenting on the posts, sharing their own experience, reinforcing our value proposition.
+They started commenting on the posts, sharing their own experience, and reinforcing our value proposition.

 Example of customer comments:

-Third-party review websites are more than just an effective way of getting customer input, as they also help to boost your market reach.
+Third-party review websites are more than just an effective way of getting customer input; they also help boost your market reach.
 Sites like Trustpilot and G2 have specific review pages that customers can fill out.
 Once published, these pages can be used to capture demand.

 Here are a few ways that you can benefit from feedback on third-party websites: